 HELVETAS Swiss Intercooperation is one of the most experienced and largest development organisations in Switzerland.
 It implements development projects, offers advisory services to governmental and non-governmental organisations and raises awareness concerning problems faced by people in developing countries.

-The International Institute for Sustainable Development (IISD) is an independent research institute that aims to promote human development and environmental sustainability through innovative research, communication and partnerships for 25 years.
+IISD is an independent research institute that aims to promote human development and environmental sustainability through innovative research, communication and partnerships for 25 years.
 IISD operates in over 70 countries around the world and has offices in Canada, Switzerland and the United States.
-Its Resilience program thrives to build and defend resilience of communities and ecosystems to face unprecedented risks and uncertainty.
+Its Resilience program strives to build and defend resilience of communities and ecosystems to face unprecedented risks and uncertainty.

 Founded in 1948, IUCN is the world’s oldest and largest global environmental organization.
 It has more than 1,200 member organizations including 200+ government and 900+ non-government organizations.
 IUCN’s work is supported by voluntary scientists and experts, grouped in six Commissions in some 160 countries.
 It provides a neutral forum for governments, NGOs, scientists, business and local communities to find practical solutions to conservation and development challenges.